ldstep/ldstepweblog/src/notes.md

 ---

+June 10, 2026, at 4:49:50 PM

+Didn't have much time for computing today.
+Did the yard work, which takes the better part of a day.
+Also made a trip to the recycling center with my next-door neighbor Stash to dump the remaining branches that broke off the trees from the last thunderstorm.
+And, it looks like we're in for another thunderstorm this evening.
+The thunderstorms we get are always preceded by a front with really strong winds, which is when we get the tree damage.
+Fingers crossed that we avoid any damage this evening.

+---

 June 9, 2026, at 10:10:27 AM

 A few bloggers I follow write about using Emacs.
 That makes me Emacs curious, but I've never taken the dive — although I have watched a few beginner videos.
 After watching, I come away thinking it's just too fucking confusing.
 Sure, it might be a good way to exercise my brain.
 But I don't see myself doing it.